This post may contain affiliate links. Please see my disclosure policy for details.

 Personally, I didn’t mind the ‘hike’ as it was nice and flat, it had panoramic views, I didn’t get lost (I’m the worst at navigating) and there’s the chance to spot wildlife too.
 But, I get it’s not everyone’s cup of tea.

 So, if you are expecting to go on a long trek into nature, I would recommend booking one with the park in advance.
 Or, better yet, save your money and find a guided trekking tour to go on in Munnar instead.

-I would recommend visiting one of the tea plantation hikes in the area, read my guide all about that here.
+I would recommend visiting one of the tea plantation hikes in the area, read my guide all about the best tea plantations in Munnar here.

 7. Seeing a Nilgiri Tahr Deer is not guaranteed… but patience is key!